-Now that you know what needs to be done, get it into testing.
-You need to be sure if the product is actually useful to the users.
-Focus on questions like: Do the targeted users understand how to use your product?
-Is the user satisfied?
-Does it solve the problem it was designed to address?
+Testing is a vital part of the human-centered design process.
+Now that you know what needs to be done, it’s time to start testing.
+You need to be sure if the product is useful to the users, so test with people.
+Focus on questions like, “Do the targeted users understand how to use your product?”
+“Is the user satisfied?”
+“Does it solve the problem it was designed to address?

 Real people will provide you with genuine feedback that can help you improve your prototypes iteratively before launching the product.

 The goal is to: Test, assess, improve, and repeat until you get it right.

 Human-Centered Design Examples

 Have you ever thought about how Spotify disrupted the music industry?
 Why does it still stand out when there are tons of applications mimicking its services?

 Here is the answer: Spotify made it easier and cheaper to listen to music.

 Spotify is the first primary streaming service that allows people to collect and stream music instead of buying it.
 Thanks to Spotify, people don’t have to buy $0.99 or $1.99 songs anymore – with a monthly subscription model that gives millions of songs on Spotify, we can search a song and play it.